A Randomized Algorithm for Approximating the Log Determinant of a Symmetric Positive Definite Matrix: Experiments

-The results of running Algorithm~\ref{alg1} on the UFL matrices are shown in Table~\ref{tbl:ufl}~\footnote{We tried to run with a few larger SPD matrices from UFL collection (eg., Flan\_1565, Hook\_1498, Geo\_1438, StocF-1465), but we were unable to finish Cholesky factorization in a reasonable amount of time when running sequentially.}.
-The numbers reported for the approximation are the mean and standard deviation of 10 iterations $t=5$, and $p=5$~\footnote{We experimented with different $p,t$ and settled on the smallest values that did not result in loss in accuracy.}.
-The value of $m$ was varied from 1 to 150 in increments of 5 to select the best (mean) accuracy.
-The matrices shown in Table~\ref{tbl:ufl} have nice structure, which lends itself to nice reorderings and therefore efficient Cholesky factorization.
-We see that even in such cases, the performance of Algorithm~\ref{alg1} is commendable due to the strong theoretical guarantees and the relatively lower algorithmic complexity; \texttt{ldoor} is the only exception as the approximation takes longer than the factorization.
-In the case of \texttt{thermomech\_TC}, we achieve good accuracy while getting a 22x speedup.
-The most expensive operations in Algorithm~\ref{alg1} are the (sparse-)matrix vector products, where the number of vectors is $p$, a parameter which is independent of $n$.
-Note that, for efficiency, we rewrite the $p$ matrix-vector products as a single symmetric matrix-matrix product.
-As we show, it is possible to improve performance of Algorithm~\ref{alg1} by tuning $p$, $t$, and $m$.
+The results of running Algorithm~\ref{alg1a} on the UFL matrices are shown in Table~\ref{tbl:ufl}.
+The numbers reported for the approximation are the mean and standard deviation over ten iterations, $t=5$, and $p=5$~\footnote{We experimented with different $p,t$ and settled on the smallest values that did not result in loss in accuracy.}.
+The value of $m$ was varied between one and 150 in increments of five to select the best average accuracy.
+The matrices shown in Table~\ref{tbl:ufl} have a nice structure, which lends itself to nice reorderings and therefore an efficient computation of the Cholesky factorization.
+We see that even in such cases, the performance of Algorithm~\ref{alg1a} is commendable due to its lower algorithmic complexity; \texttt{ldoor} is the only exception as the approximation takes longer to compute than the Cholesky factorization.
+In the case of \texttt{thermomech\_TC}, we achieve good accuracy while achieving a 22x speedup.